DobbiKov/translate-dir-cli/README.md

 translate-dir project sync
 ```

 Why and how does it work?
-Visit [profound explanation](https://github.com/DobbiKov/translate-dir-lib/blob/master/docs/tool-profound-explanation.md)
+Visit the [profound explanation](https://github.com/DobbiKov/translate-dir-lib/blob/master/docs/tool-profound-explanation.md)

-For the translation you need to have a `GOOGLE_API_KEY`, that you can obtain by following [this link](https://aistudio.google.com/app/apikey)
+For the translation you need to have a `GOOGLE_API_KEY`, that you can obtain by following [this link](https://aistudio.google.com/app/apikey) the key must be set as a environment variable.
+This can be done by providing it in the start of your CLI command as it is shown below:

 7. Translate one particular file:
 ```